Matii96/nodiator/packages/core/docs/requests.md

 # Requests

 They work in synchronous way returning response.
 Thus each request may only have one handler.
-They can be used to implement simple Use-case or CQRS patterns.
+They can be used to implement simple Use-case or more sophisticated CQRS patterns.

 ## Handlers